What If Your IDEAS Could Propel You Forward In Life?

 There’s tons of junk on the internet that gets a lot of traffic and conversions.
 I’m in business, and these are the only things I care about.

 This is so very true.
-All you need to do is fall down the time-sucking rabbithole of sites like Buzzfeed, which are optimized to KYC (Keep You Clicking).
-If clicks are what you crave, then you probably know all the tricks to make that happen.
+All you need to do is fall down the time-sucking rabbithole of bait “news” sites, which are optimized to KYC (Keep You Clicking).
+If clicks are what you crave, then you probably already know the tricks to make that happen.

-I’m a business person and entrepreneur, not a writer—will this be a bunch of hobbyists talking about writerly things?
+I’m a business person and entrepreneur, not a professional writer—will this be a bunch of hobbyists talking about writerly things?

 But you are not that type of writer.

 You write to share your ideas, grow your audience, establish your authority in your industry, and other more conventional/less idealistic reasons.

 Welcome to your online home.
 That’s what we’re here for as well!